5. Classes

 <?php

-// Strict adherence to function parameter types
+// strict adherence to function parameter types

 declare(strict_types=1);

-// main abstract class
+// abstract main class

-abstract Class Class1 {
+abstract Class Classe1 {

 // method known to all derived classes